shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 > To create the bundle for your app, you need to have [Node.js v7](https://nodejs.org/en/) and [react-native-cli](http://npmjs.com/package/react-native-cli) installed.
 See [FAQ]({{ site.url }}/docs/extensions/tutorials/faq) if you have problems setting this up.
 > Also, make sure you're connected to the same WiFi network on both your computer and smartphone (we'll soon make it possible to do it without being connected to the same WiFi).

-This is the result you'll have on your phone:
+Once you scan the generated QR code, this is the result you'll have on your phone:

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/getting-started/shoutem-run.png'/>